guidedprojects-dev/guided-projects-website/docs/about.md

 Once you finish all of the tasks in your phase, you will submit your code for review from your mentor.
 Your mentor will check over the code from your phase, and provide you with feedback.
 Maybe your styling needs work, maybe there is some bugs, or mayber there are some general algorimic improvements that you can make.
 Either way, they will let you know and try to teach you what is right and why!
 Your job will then be to fix all of the issues, and resubmit your code to review.
 Once everything looks good you will can move on to the next phase.

+## Join Discord
+We have a Discord community where we operate.
+Come join! https://discord.gg/xwbGgCVYcv

 <!-- So I get a mentor?

 Yup!
 You will be paried with a mentor to work through the whole project with you.
 Your mentor will be availble to answer any questions you might have about the project, life as a software developer, or any other questions you might have!
 Ideally, we want mentor's and their students to meet for one on one's once a week to talk about the project or anything else. -->